 Both can be similar solutions that are not symbiotic, but a great way to AB-test which one solves the challenge better.

-Or solutions can relevant for the challenge, but unrelated otherwise Solutions will be presented to end-users (citizens or city operators) through a short paper prototyping workshop validating 2 things.
+Or solutions can be relevant for the challenge, but unrelated otherwise Solutions will be presented to end-users (citizens or city operators) through a short paper prototyping workshop validating 2 things.

 Does this (partly) solve the challenge?